James Alexander Ulio: Casualty notification

-One of his most important roles was notifying families when their loved ones became casualties.
+One of Ulio's most important roles was notifying families when their loved ones became casualties.
 By the war's end Casualty Branch in the Office of the Adjutant General consisted of 80 officers and 2,000 enlisted personnel.
 Every day it received punched cards from the theaters of operations.
 The staff then translated these into words.
 Other members then typed the information onto casualty forms.
 The soldier's emergency contact information was then verified; many people changed address without notifying the Army.
 If the soldier had died, the branch head, Colonel George F. Herbert, would review the paperwork.
 The Signal Corps then contacted Western Union and sent a telegram, which would go out under Ulio's name.
 Ulio directed that no telegrams would be delivered between 22:00 and 07:00.
 A confirmation letter would follow in the post.
 These were individualised; Ulio directed that no form letters would be sent to grieving families.
 During the war, 318,274 US soldiers were killed and 565,861 were wounded.

 In the case of soldiers who were missing in action or held as a prisoner of war, pay and benefits would continue for twelve months.
 A follow up letter would provide whatever details were available.
 It was not unusual for missing soldiers and airmen to return.
 Updates would be sent no less frequently than every 90 days.
-The casualty Branch tried to send notifications every three or four weeks.
+The Casualty Branch tried to send notifications every three or four weeks.
 In the case of wounded soldiers, updates were sent immediately if the soldier's status changed.
 Families of wounded soldiers also received a message of cheer form.
 These messages had to be no more than five words long, and were sent by radiogram.
 Up to 6,000 telegrams were despatched each day.
 The Casualty Branch handled up to 1,300 calls per day.
 Callers seeking information about family members were asked for the soldier's name and serial number.
 The call center operators would pass this information on to searchers, who would retrieve the soldier's personnel file.
 The call would then be returned.